DeuceEFI/Jaguar-Assembly-Manual/doc/rev_A3/assembly_PS.md

  4. Connect the negative (-) lead from your DMM to the ground lead from your 12v supply.
  5. Connect the positive (+) lead from your DMM to the square pad at **JP9**.
  6. You should read +5v DC (+/- 0.20v), if you do then your Analog Sensors power supply has passed this check.
+ 7. Turn off the 12v supply and disconnect your leads.
- 7. If your Analog Sensors power supply has passed this test you may now jumper **JP9** to supply power to the rest of the board.
+ 8. If your Analog Sensors power supply has passed this test you may now jumper **JP9** to supply power to the rest of the board.
 --/